daniel-molina/visualequation/doc/UI.md

 remove QCJ and every cojuxted of QCJ to the right.
 Else, set to PVOID every 1-level subeq of the supeq of selection to the right of the cursor.

+Read this:-----

+*   If there is no gsymb to the right of effsel, do nothing.
+*   Elif gsymb to the right of effsel is a non-last juxted, delete juxted to the right.
+*   Elif next mate exists and it is not a PVOID, move it to the right of selection as a juxted or several juxteds if it was a juxt-block.
+Leave a PVOID in the original position of the mate.
+*   Elif there exists a mate to the right which is not a PVOID, replace the (PVOID) mate to the left of that mate with it and leave a PVOID in its original position.
+*   Else, do nothing.

+It saves deleted mates on the kill ring (readline do that when a numeric argument is passed, even if that is not documented).

 ##### backward-kill-word (M-C-?, M-C-h)
 Counter-part of kill-word.
 ##### unix-word-rubout (C-w)